-- OTC meds, pharmaceutical drugs, antibiotics, antacids, painkillers: these irritate the gut lining and increase permeability.
+- OTC meds, pharmaceutical drugs, birth control pills, antibiotics, antacids, painkillers (NSAIDs): these irritate the gut lining and increase permeability.

-- low stomach acid, so you’re not breaking down food or digesting properly.
+- Low stomach acid and low enzyme production, so you’re not breaking down food or digesting properly.
 Consider a digestive enzyme with HCl.
 Test for h. pylori infection, which causes low stomach acid, heartburn, and indigestion.

 Heal Leaky Gut Naturally

 Note that leaky gut always has a cause.
 I frequently work with people who are convinced they have leaky gut due to their symptoms and are eager to heal without addressing the underlying cause.
 Skipping to the leaky gut healing phase without first addressing what caused it is only a band-aid solution.
 You’ll see some improvement, but you won’t fully heal the gut until you remove the irritant that caused the leaky gut in the first place.
 This is a combination of foods that are causing inflammation and dysbiosis (read about the different types of dysbiosis here).